gonespy/bstormps3/MARADNS_DEADWOOD.md

 **Q: After running the maradns command in the command prompt, I see an error: `Error running stat() on gamespydns.txt / Error opening gamespydns.txt`**

 Make sure you have downloaded `gamespydns.txt` to your maradns folder as instructed in the guide above.

+**Q: After running the deadwood command in the command prompt, I see an error: `Problem creating service`**

+Make sure you are running the deadwood command in an administrator command prompt - see the [Quick Command Prompt tutorial](#quick-command-prompt-tutorial)